Gleaming the Cube: Plot

 Suspicious of Colonel Trac, Brian reaches out to Trac's daughter Tina, a fellow high school student and Vinh's ex-girlfriend.
 After an image makeover, Brian asks her out on a date and the two become closer.
-He attends one of VACRF's social functions, where he notices Lawndale and learns of his connection to Trac and Westpac.
+He attends one of VACRF's fundraisers, where he notices Lawndale and learns of his connection to Trac and Westpac.
 Following in his brother's footsteps, Brian sneaks into Lawndale's warehouse and uncovers a shipping crate full of weapons.

 Brian causes an explosion at the warehouse and plants evidence to incriminate Trac, but Lucero immediately suspects Brian and admonishes him for the act.
 However, the incident causes Trac to panic and send his wife and daughter away to his brother's house.
 A distressed Tina spends the night with Brian instead and discovers a lighter belonging to her father in Brian's room, leading Brian to explain all his suspicions to her.
 Tina angrily confronts her father about the conspiracy, who is shamed by his involvement and contacts Lawndale to end the operation.
 In response, Lawndale sends a group of Vietnamese motorcyclists to run Brian down on the street.
 The police manage to apprehend the bikers and, with the aid of an interpreter, Lucero is able to confirm Lawndale's role in the attack.

 Brian visits his friend Yabbo, who builds a newer, faster skateboard for Brian and rallies the rest of the skateboarding clique.
 Brian and the police both converge upon Colonel Trac's house, where Lawndale holds Tina at gunpoint.
 When Trac tries to wrestle the gun away, Brian crashes into the room through the window, but Lawndale shoots and kills Trac, then escapes in a police car, dragging Tina along as his hostage.
 Brian, Lucero, and the entire skateboarding crew pursue and eventually corner Lawndale.
 As Lawndale takes aim at Brian, he soars through the air on his skateboard and knocks him out, allowing Tina to escape and Lucero to arrest Lawndale.
 Brian tucks and rolls, surviving the hard landing with relatively minor injuries.